sweenejp/mnca-message-board-template/pages/teachers/ruble.md

 ---
 Welcome, Fellow Biology Lovers!

-Mrs. Ruble is a runner, hiker, invertebrate lover and science enthusiast who LOVES to share science experiences with students!
+Mrs. Ruble is a runner, hiker, invertebrate-lover and science enthusiast who LOVES to share science experiences with students!
 Join me in Group LL each Wednesday afternoon, or meet my in Office Hours, Tuesdays and Thursdays 1-4pm CST.